-The eight Programmable Gain Amplifiers (PGAs) reside at the front-end of each delta-sigma ADC.
-They have two functions: translate the Common mode of the input from $A{GND}$ to an internal level between $A{GND}$ and $AV{DD}$ , and amplify the input differential signal.
-The translation of the Common mode does not change the differential signal, but recenter the Common mode so that the input signal can be properly amplified.
+The four Programmable Gain Amplifiers (PGAs) reside at the front end of each delta-sigma ADC.
+They have two functions: translate the common-mode voltage of the input from A{GND} to an internal level between A{GND} and AV{DD} and amplify the input differential signal.
+The translation of the common-mode voltage does not change the differential signal, but recenters the common-mode so that the input signal can be properly amplified.

 The PGA block can be used to amplify very low signals, but the differential input range of the delta-sigma modulator must not be exceeded.
-The PGA on each channel is independent and is controlled by the PGA\CHn<2:0> bits in the GAIN register.
+The PGA on each channel is independent and is controlled by the PGA_CHn<2:0> bits in the GAIN register.
 Table 5-1 displays the gain settings for the PGA.